[Skip to Content]

 The First Decade After the War: The 1990s and Early 2000s

 Some active members of the MTO, including the Humanitarian Program Center (CHP) and "Inva-Sodeistvie" (formerly the Rehabilitation Center AIS), began working with the population of Abkhazia as early as 1994, shortly after the war ended.
 Their focus was on physical and psycho-social rehabilitation.
-Later, organizations focusing on children, youth, and women were established, such as the Sokhumi Youth House and the Abkhazian Women’s Association.
+Later, organizations focusing on children, youth, and women were established, such as the Sukhum(Sokhumi) Youth House and the Abkhazian Women’s Association.

 In the mid-to-late 1990s, the foundation for modern civil society was laid through NGOs.
 During this time, more than half of today’s active and developed Abkhazian NGOs were established.